barneyb/johann/documentation/docs/language/index.md

 }
 ```

-By default, declarations are private to the file they're declared in.
-Use `pub` to make a declaration globally available, whether a function or a global variable.
+By default, definitions are private to the file they're declared in.
+Use `pub` to make a definition available elsewhere, whether a function or a global variable.
+To use a `pub` variable (or take the address of a `pub` function) in another file, it must redeclared in that file.

 Conditionals use the `if` keyword and loops use `while`.
 The conditional expression is not wrapped with parentheses, but are valid (as part of the expression) if present..
 Braces are required around the body.
 There is no `else`.
 Functions are called with a pair of parens.